EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 - increase the transparency of the Register Committee's interpretation of the ESG;

+- ensure clarity as to which activities are within the scope of the ESG and, thus, covered by registration on EQAR;

 - ensure consistency in the Register Committee’s decisions;

 - facilitate the understanding of the Register Committee's decisions[3];